Market

 An equity instrument is any contract that evidences a residual interest in the assets of the Company after deducting all of its

 liabilities.
-Equity instruments are recorded at the proceeds received, net of direct issue costs.
+Equity instruments are recorded at the proceeds received, net of direct issue costs,

 c) Derecognition

-The company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire or it
+The company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109, A financial liability (or a part of a

 financial liability) is derecognized from the company's balance sheet when the obligation specified in the contract is